The Best European Country to Start a Business According to Your Profile

 Program Name: Netherlands Entrepreneur Visa

-Ranking at the Ease at Doing Business Index: 42nd
+Ranking on the Ease of Doing Business Index: 42nd

 Minimum Investment: The candidate must prove to have at least €13,000 to support his own expenses.